Wired Telecommunications Services Business License in Dubai

 Setup Costs and Steps at Dubai South Business Hub Free Zone

-Licence and registration fees at Dubai South Business Hub Free Zone are competitive relative to mainland Dubai and other regional free zones.
-Costs typically include a one-time registration fee, the annual business licence fee for the ICT category, and charges associated with your chosen facility option.
+License and registration fees at Dubai South Business Hub Free Zone are competitive relative to mainland Dubai and other regional free zones.
+Costs typically include a one-time registration fee, the annual business license fee for the ICT category, and charges associated with your chosen facility option.
 Flexi-desk packages represent the most cost-effective entry point, while shared office and dedicated unit options are available for operators requiring a more substantial physical presence.
 Prospective applicants should request a current fee schedule directly from the free zone authority, as pricing is subject to periodic revision.

 The setup process follows a clear sequence of steps: